neuralmagic/sparsify/docs/optim-levels-guide.md

 ## Optim Level Values

 The general rule is that 0.0 is the baseline model, <0.3 only quantizes the model, and 0.3-1.0 increases the sparsity (unstructured/structured pruning) of the model and applies quantization.
-The exact mappings of optim levels depends on the experiment type.
+The exact mappings of optim levels depend on the experiment type.
 The current mappings for each experiment type are listed below.
 Note, these mappings are subject to change in future releases as we continue to improve Sparsify with new algorithms and capabilities.

 ### One-Shot Optim Levels

-Given that one shot is applied in post-training, the sparsity ranges are lowered to avoid accuracy drops as compared with sparse transfer or training aware.
+Given that One-Shot is applied in post-training, the sparsity ranges are lowered to avoid accuracy drops as compared with Sparse-Transfer or Training-Aware.
 The specific ranges are the following:

 - optim-level == 0.0: no sparsification is applied and the input model is returned as a baseline test case.